← All Articles

 Why use barbless hooks for catch-and-release?

 Barbless hooks (or pinched barbs) come out faster and cleaner, which means less handling, less damage, and a quicker release.
-They make almost no difference to landing rate if you keep steady tension, and many Delayed Harvest and private waters require artificial lures that pair well with barbless hooks.
+They make almost no difference to landing rate if you keep steady tension — many anglers actually land more fish because a barbless point sets deeper.
+They're also required on most Delayed Harvest and special-regulations water, which restricts you to single-hook artificials.

 Is it bad to catch trout in warm water?

 Yes.
 When water is over about 68°F it holds less oxygen, and trout played and released in it often die afterward even if they swim away.
-In summer, fish cold tailwaters or the spring-fed Soque, fish early and late, or target warm-water species instead.
+The danger is delayed mortality — the fish looks fine on release and dies hours later.
+In summer, fish cold tailwaters like the Toccoa or the spring-fed Soque, fish early before the water peaks, or target warm-water species instead.

 Do you have to release trout in North Georgia?

 On Delayed Harvest stretches (November–mid-May) and most private water like the Soque, yes — they're catch-and-release.
+The Noontootla special-regulations zone is no-harvest with slot limits.
 Other water allows limited harvest under Georgia regulations.
-Always check the current trout rules for the specific stretch you're fishing.
+Always check the current trout rules for the specific stretch you're fishing, since tackle and harvest rules change from one beat to the next.

 How long can a trout be out of the water?